 The next page is for homework and reading lists and all other things like that.

 I divided it into 12 lines, one for each week of the semester.
 It should give you enough space to write all the things you have to do for this certain course during the week.

 Finally, I couldn’t leave you without a weekly spread printable.

 During the school year, you’ll need to set those up pretty often, so I thought it might be useful to just have a pre-made printable one.

 There is also a sleep and study tracker.
-I decided to add a sleep tracker since I know as a student it’s so easy to neglect such a simple thing as good night’s sleep.
+I decided to add a sleep tracker since I know, as a student, it’s so easy to neglect such a simple thing as a good night’s sleep.
 But in fact, it’s crucial to get enough sleep to be able to study at your maximum capacity, so definitely make sure you pay attention to that.